Maame Yaa Tiwaa Addo-Danquah Gets New Appointment From Presidency

 • COP Maame Yaa Tiwa Addo-Danquah has been reassigned to the Interior Ministry as a Technical Adviser

-• Addo-Danquah had also been appointed the Director-General of Research & Planning at the Ghana Police Service
+• Addo-Danquah was also appointed the Director-General of Research & Planning at the Ghana Police Service

-• The reassignment was confirmed in a letter from the Presidency, which outlined her new role and responsibilities
+• The reassignment was confirmed in a letter from the Presidency, outlining the new role and responsibilities

 COP Maame Yaa Tiwa Addo-Danquah has been reassigned to the Interior Ministry as a Technical Adviser to the Minister of the Interior.

-This comes hours after being named as the Director-General of Research & Planning at the Ghana Police Service earlier on March 19.
+This comes hours after she was named the Director-General of Research & Planning at the Ghana Police Service on March 19, 2025.

 COP Maame Yaa Tiwa Addo-Danquah, Interior Ministry, John Mahama, Ghana Police

-COP Maame Yaa Tiwa Addo-Danquah is reassigned to the Interior Ministry, Source: EOCOGhana/John Dramani Mahama
+COP Maame Yaa Tiwa Addo-Danquah is being reassigned by President John Mahama to the Interior Ministry.
+Source: EOCOGhana/John Dramani Mahama.

 Source: Facebook